cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     }
     ```

-3. Finally, **refunding wagers** takes place when the game has partially started/paid or when the game ends in a draw.
-A draw is still a TODO in this application because it is not deterministic but instead requires both players to agree there was a draw.
+3. Finally, **refunding wagers** takes place when the game has partially started, i.e. only one party has paid, or when the game ends in a draw.
 In this narrow case of `MustRefundWager`:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/wager_handler.go#L64-L78]
     if storedGame.MoveCount == 1 {